AdnaneX/smaterial/README.md

 - Selection
     - Add radials for mobile
 - Settings
     - Less options in settings file.
 Only important options.
-All other "options" only in the same file at the top after comment before styling
+All other "options" only in the same file
-    - Make variables consistent
-    - Give variables a clearer name of what they do
+    - Make variables consistent.
+Give variables a clearer name of what they do
     - Add css variables where possible.
 Also add fallback.
 - Navigation drawer
     - Add persistent mini